tt19697/TeamViewer-Uninstaller-Script-macOS/README.md

 This script is designed to fully uninstall TeamViewer and/or TeamViewer Host from macOS.
 It ensures that all related processes are terminated, and all associated files and directories are removed.

 Place this script in to any desired MDM, like Jamf or use the script standalone.

-When using standalone, ensure you make the .sh file executable (chmod +x /location/of/script.sh)
+When using standalone, ensure you make the .sh file executable (chmod +x /location/of/script.sh).
+See Usage below for more information.

 ## Usage